 (Thank you Sean McDermott for making the recording!
 For a physical or digital copy of Visualizations for Heartbreak, please contact Catherine Raine at cafrinie@yahoo.ca).

-Last December I bought a painted wooden canvas that an anonymous person had donated to Value Village.
-After studying it, I decided to follow some of the patterns of the paint swirls, adding tissue paper, thread, dots of acrylic paint, and handmade papers to the canvas.
+Last December I bought a painted wooden canvas that someone had donated to Value Village.
+After gazing at my purchase, I decided to follow some of the patterns of the paint swirls, adding tissue paper, thread, dots of acrylic paint, and handmade papers to the canvas.

-For example, the dark purple shape in the top left quadrant of the substrate suggested the eye of an aquatic creature swimming among waving pink fronds and flowery fragments.
-Black thread made the imagined form of the creature, now called Colourfish, more discernible.
+For example, the dark purple shape in the top left quadrant of the substrate seemed open to becoming the eye of an aquatic creature swimming through waving pink fronds and flowery fragments.
+Black thread was added to outline the imagined form of the creature, now called Colourfish, and make it more discernible.

-To the artist who gave their canvas to Value Village, thank you very much for your generosity!
-If you had never lavished the board with violet, lavender, pink, green, and apricot paint, the Colourfish would have been deprived of the habitat most suited to its playful temperament.
+To the artist who gave their canvas to Value Village, thank you very much!
+If you had not lavished the board with violet, lavender, pink, green, and apricot paint, the Colourfish would not have found a habitat so well-suited to its playful temperament.

 I bought Philip and Stephanie Carr-Gomm’s The Druid Animal Oracle Deck in 2008 in hopes of developing collage workshops based on animal teachings.
 My friend Ellen Jaffe, a poet and teacher, found the idea interesting, so we gave the deck a trial run at a yoga studio, each of us selecting a card at random without looking at the illustrated side.
 I chose Wolf.